PrintLimit

 E-mail printlimit@saintmarys.edu from your Saint Mary's e-mail account to request a refund.
 Refunds, if given, should not be expected to appear on your account immediately.

-Refunds for unintentional printouts (PowerPoint slides printed one per page, blank pages, etc.) will NOT be given.
+Refunds for unintentional printouts (PowerPoint slides printed one per page, blank pages, multiple copies, etc.) will NOT be given.

-Refunds will also not be given if the print job is cancelled at the printer (including from the display on the Trumper Xerox).
+Refunds will also not be given if the print job is cancelled at the printer.
 Exceptions will be made if a Cluster Consultant, RCC, or Information Technology staff cancelled the print job because of a known printer problem at the time you were printing.

 Cash refunds for unused printing quota, either from the provided quota or additional quota purchased via print cards, will not be given.